mpi4py/mpi4py/docs/source/appendix.rst

     export MPICH_USE_SHLIB=yes

   .. warning:: MPICH 1 support for dynamic libraries is not completely
      transparent.
-Users should set the environmental variable :envvar:`MPICH_USE_SHLIB` to ``yes`` in order to avoid link problems when using the :program:`mpicc` compiler wrapper.
+Users should set the environment variable :envvar:`MPICH_USE_SHLIB` to ``yes`` in order to avoid link problems when using the :program:`mpicc` compiler wrapper.